-How to Quickly Calculate the Capitalization Rate for a Property
+How to Quickly Calculate the Cap Rate for Income Property

 If your goals are similar to Charlie’s in that you’d like to start investing in real estate rentals as a means for earning passive income, then knowing a property’s cap rate is your first step in deciding whether or not it’s worth the investment.
 Beyond the simple calculations, however, you’ll want to figure out what the cap rate means for your investment goals and how it compares to other investment opportunities that may be before you.
 Some investors, like me, require that income-producing properties meet a minimum cap rate to even be considered as a reliable source for making passive income from real estate investing.
 Otherwise, the risk of losing money is too great should unforeseen circumstances, like prolonged vacancies or a downshift in the market overall, occur.
 But, cap rates are also helpful when comparing properties.
 If the estimated ROI on one property is 6% and the estimated ROI on another is 9%, the property with the higher rate of return, or cap rate, may be the better deal.